 - What keywords are prospective customers going to type into the search engine to find your business?

 Once you’ve caught their attention through savvy use of keywords, it’s important you map out intelligent conversion paths.
-Driving ad clickers to specific landing pages provides the opportunity to leverage targeted messages to highly segmented audiences to optimise conversion rates.
-This is where your case studies, demos and other bottom of the funnel format come into their own.
+Driving ad clickers to specific landing pages provides the opportunity to leverage targeted messages to highly segmented audiences to optimize conversion rates.
+This is where your case studies, demos and other bottom-of-the-funnel format come into their own.

 4. Take advantage of someone else’s audience

 If your content marketing campaign objectives include building out your readership, tapping into existing online communities is a strong strategic move.